datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Built-in functions are only one part of the Python story.
 You already know about functions such as `max()`, to get the maximum of a list, `len()`, to get the length of a list or a string, and so on.
 But what about other basic things, such getting the index of a specific list element, or reversing a list?
 You can look very hard for built-in functions that do this, but you won't find them.

 In the past exercises, you've already created a bunch of variables.
 Among other Python types, you've created strings, floats and lists, like the ones you see here.
 Each one of these values or data structures are so-called Python object.
 This string is an object, this float is an object, but this list is also an object.
-These objects have a specific type, that you already now: string, float, and list, and of course they represent the values you gave them, such as "liz", 1.73 and an entire list.
+These objects have a specific type, that you already know: string, float, and list, and of course they represent the values you gave them, such as "liz", 1.73 and an entire list.
 But next to that, they also offer a bunch range of so-called "methods".
 You can think of methods as functions that "belong to" Python objects.
 Each string has methods, such as capitalize and replace, but each float and list has methods as well, like the ones you see here.

 Enough for the theory now; let's try to use a method!
 Suppose you want to get the index of the string "mom" in the `fam` list. `fam` is an Python object with the type `list`, and has a method named `index()`, that does just that.
 To call the method, you use the dot notation, like this.
 The only input is the string "mom", the element you want to get the index for.